briankilburn93/TE-Java-Main/module-1/17_FileIO_Writing_out/student-exercise/java/README.md

 Things to keep in mind:

-* When you run the command `wc -l FizzBuzz.txt`, the result should be `300 FizzBuzz.txt`.
+* The command `wc -l FizzBuzz.txt` will display the number of lines in the file,  the result should be `300 FizzBuzz.txt`.
-* Use the `less` command or your favorite text editor to verify the contents of the file are what you expect them to be. **The contents of the file _will_ be evaluated based on the requirements specified above**.
+* Use the `code  fixxBuzz.txt` command to view the file in Visual Studio Code to verify the contents of the file are what you expect them to be. **The contents of the file _will_ be evaluated based on the requirements specified above**.
 * A new file should be created each time the application runs.
 * There is no user interaction in this application.
 The application should run and terminate.
 You should not need to press a key to stop the application.